Lit Hub Staff Picks: Our Favorite Stories This Month

 by JMG Le Clezio

 Despite J. M. G. Le Clézio’s many written works (that is, over 40), his Prix Renaudot and his 2008 Nobel Prize, this was the first I’d ever read of him.
 What a powerful introduction too, to read his thoughts on poetry’s infinite capabilities first, and then to experience his poetic prose.
 Was it the language, the setting, the slow pacing against the stunning imagery?
 Yes.
 All of it.
+To The Icebergs is a timely read as well, good for a reflective pause in the transition from one season into another.

 –Eleni Theodoropoulos, Lit Hub editorial fellow